 Flexibility to transfer between courses

-You can transfer away from this course to most of our biological sciences degree courses at the end of your first year or, in some cases, later.
-You can only transfer onto it if you have completed the required language units in Year 1.
+You can transfer between most of our sciences degree courses at the end of your first year or, in some cases, later.
+You can only transfer onto this course if you have completed the required language units in Year 1.

 Teaching and learning

 The course consists of two-thirds of biological sciences learning and one-third modern language learning.
 You will learn your modern language alongside other students taking a variety of language degrees at the University.

 You will benefit from a wide range of teaching and learning methods that suit the content and aims of each course unit.